varnish/Varnish-Book/varnish_book.rst

         The general advice with regards to parameters is to keep it simple.
 	Most of the defaults are optimal.
-	If you don't have a very specific need, it's generally better to use safe defaults.
+	If you do not have a very specific need, it is generally better to use the default values.

         A few hidden debug commands exist in the CLI, which can be revealed with ``help -d``.
 	These commands are meant exclusively for development or testing, and many of them are downright dangerous.